 Notes: Busy area but nice for learning, especially during a lower tide, since it’s much sandier than other beaches.
 A local business, Mountain To Sound, offers rentals during summer.

-• Luna Park (aka Anchor Park)
+Parking: On the street. - Luna Park (aka Anchor Park)

 37 Alki Trail